-I also like to help organize R-Ladies RTP events, help update the R-Ladies Global website, contribute to the FeminaSci Blog, volunteer at the Durham Farmer’s Market, explore the outdoors (hiking, biking, climbing, swimming), maintain my cultures (kombucha and sourdough), and cook/bake for friends.
+I also like to help organize R-Ladies RTP events, help update the R-Ladies Global directory, contribute to the FeminaSci Blog, volunteer at the Durham Farmer’s Market, explore the outdoors (hiking, biking, climbing, swimming), maintain my cultures (kombucha and sourdough), and cook/bake for friends.

 PhD in Biological & Environmental Engineering, 2017